 An Insurance Loss Adjuster will check that claims have been made in accordance with a policy holders' contract and decide how much compensation the insurance company will need to pay out to the policy holder.
+They will visit sites to survey damage, interview clients, take photos of the site and gather other evidence such as security camera footage or police reports, they will also organise clean-up operations and arrange building repairs if necessary.

-You can work your way up from a junior position as a claims technician, loss adjuster assistant, or claims manager.
+You can work your way up from a junior position such as a claims technician, loss adjuster assistant, or claims manager.

 You’ll usually do this by working towards insurance industry qualifications accredited by the Chartered Insurance Institute (CII) or the Chartered Institute of Loss Adjusters (CILA).

-It’ll help to get some relevant work experience whilst you’re studying.
+It will help to get some relevant work experience whilst you’re studying.

 Career Path and Progression